Rebates for Day Trading Strategies: Do They Improve Net Profit in 2026?

 | Net Expectancy | Lower | Improved |

-How to Switch Broker and Keep Rebates
+How to Switch Broker and Keep Rebates.

 Potential Risks of Rebate-Focused Trading